Xaraxx/young_researcher_api/README.md

 After clone this repo, you must create a python virtual environment, this will help you to avoid conflicts between versions of libraries already installed in your computer

-To create a python virtual environment using venv, open a terminal and follow this steps:
+To create a python virtual environment using venv, open a terminal, move to the proyect directory, and follow this steps:

 If you don't have python3-venv paste this command[^1] in the terminal